2021 Japan Series

 A mid-season hiatus for the 2020 Summer Olympics and other game postponements required the Japan Series to be pushed back into late November, requiring some games to be played at stadiums other than the team's usual home fields due to scheduling conflicts.
 The series began on November 20 and concluded on November 27.
 The Swallows won the series, 4–2.
 It was their sixth Japan Series title in franchise history and their first since 2001.
 Yuhei Nakamura of Yakult won the Japan Series Most Valuable Player Award.
 This would also be the first time since the 2016 Japan Series and the second time since the 2013 Japan Series that there would be a new champion as the Fukuoka SoftBank Hawks failed to qualify for the playoffs.
 This would also mark the first time since the 2012 Japan Series that a Central League team won the Japan Series.
+The teams would meet again the following year, but Orix came out on top, 4–2–1.

 Background

 The Orix Buffaloes finished the regular season in first place to win the Pacific League (PL) pennant, their first league title since 1996 and 13th overall.
 Orix started the season slow but went on to finish first in interleague play in June.
 They also won 11 straight winning decisions, their longest streak in 37 years, and spent the majority of the summer in first place.
 The championship advanced the Buffaloes directly to the Final Stage of the PL Climax Series to host the second-place Chiba Lotte Marines, the winner of the First Stage.
 The Buffaloes defeated the Marines in the best-of-seven series, winning the series, 3–0–1 (including the one-game advantage).

 In the Central League (CL), the Tokyo Yakult Swallows were awarded the league pennant.
 The championship was their first title since 2015 and eighth overall.
 The Swallows advanced directly to the Final Stage of the CL Climax Series to host the Yomiuri Giants, the winner of the First Stage.
 As in the PL Final Stage, Yakult also advanced to the Japan Series by defeating the Giants, also with a 3–0–1 result.